 I have two clotting disorders, antithrombin 3 deficiency and MTHFR.
 I also only have one kidney.
 My question is what are all my risks and do the risks outweigh the benefits for getting pregnant?
 We want to have children, but are scared with everything going on.
 Thank you!
 See answer

-I just found out I also have a MTHFR homozygous A1298C mutation. (the C677T mutation was NOT detected.)
-What does the combination of these two mutations mean for treatment and further testing recommendations?
+I just found out I have a MTHFR homozygous A1298C mutation (the C677T mutation was NOT detected).
+What does this mean for treatment and further testing recommendations?
 See answer

 I have recently been diagnosed with the C677T heterozygous gene mutation.
 What I would most like to know is: does this mutation have any bearing or is it something I do not need to concern myself with?
 See answer